 Hello!
 Welcome to the Clean Water Made Easy Podcast, Q&A Episode #1.

-Hi Sally.
-Yeah thanks for asking about this.
+Hi Sally, thanks for asking about this.
 This is actually very important.
-You know, since you’re new to the well, the EPA and we, and most water professionals, would say, “You should get a complete laboratory test at least once because you want to rule out any problems of contamination such as heavy metals, pesticides, herbicides, other chemicals.
+You know, since you’re new to the well, the EPA and we, and most water professionals, would say, “You should get a complete laboratory test at least once because you want to rule out any problems of contamination such as heavy metals, pesticides, herbicides, and other chemicals”.

-Are you in the middle of agriculture area, near a farm or lots of corn, weed or other agriculture going on where they use an intensive pesticides or herbicides?
+Are you in the middle of agriculture area, near a farm where lots of corn or wheat is grown, or an area where they use an intensive pesticides or herbicides?
 That’d be a good reason to consider laboratory tests.
-Is your well properly drilled, is it a normal with a submersible pump and a standard deep well drilled?
-Or is it a shallow well, old well that might be under the influence of water from the surface?
+Is your well properly drilled, is it a normal well with a submersible pump and a standard deep well drilled?
+Or is it a shallow, old well that might be under the influence of water from the surface?

 That’s basically it.
 If you want to also do a testing for bacteria, you can get a home test kit for bacteria.
 Those tests have improved a lot and though they don’t tell you how much bacteria, the test will tell you if it’s there or not, which is a good place to start.

-Another reason, a lot of times I’d mention earlier about corrosion, a lot of times folks would say “Yeah, I’m getting stains, I have copper stains or corrosion.”
+A lot of times folks will say “Yeah, I’m getting stains, I have copper stains or I have corrosion.”
 Well, then, you’d want to test for lead, copper, pH, alkalinity, total dissolved solids, hardness, and temperature.
 So those are things you could also do with a home test kit.

-The other thing to consider is that every year, this is also recommended by health departments and EPA, World Health Organization as well said, you want to test your well for nitrate, coliform bacteria.
+The other thing to consider is that every year, this is also recommended by health departments, the EPA, and the World Health Organization, you want to test your well for nitrate and coliform bacteria.
 Those are the two things that is a good idea to get your well tested once a year.
 Just to see if anything has changed.

-We also recommend, which is a very, very cheap and easy to do yourself, for you to get your water tested for total dissolved solids and get a total dissolved solids, TDS tester, and just check your well.
+We also recommend, which is a very, very cheap and easy to do yourself, is to get your water tested for total dissolved solids and get a total dissolved solids, TDS tester, and just check your well.
 Check your well for pH and total dissolved solids.
-Let’s say once a year then you can spot changes.
-Maybe there’s something going on, your total dissolved solids are increasing or your pH changes just give you a kind of a clue if anything is going on in your groundwater.
+Let’s say test it once a year and then you can spot changes.
+Maybe there’s something going on, your total dissolved solids are increasing or your pH changes and it can give you kind of a clue if anything is going on in your groundwater.